 Denise Saunderson is Head of Physics and first arrived at St Clare’s in 2006 as a part-time teacher.
 She has spent a few years teaching elsewhere in Oxford but in 2016 her fondness for the students and staff and the ethos at St Clare’s brought her back as a full timer.
 Her teaching history spans nearly thirty years, with her first experience of teaching the IB in Cairo in 1992 where she was responsible for the design of a new IB Physics laboratory.
 Denise has an honours degree in Physics from the University of Southampton, a PGCE from the University of Manchester and an MEd from the University of Bristol where she focused not only on science teaching but also philosophy of science and counselling.
 Denise began her teaching career in the state system in inner city Manchester, moving on to Egypt.
 After three years Denise returned to the UK, taking up a Head of Physics post in London.
 Ever keen on travel, Denise went on to teach in Buenos Aires, Argentina and Toulouse, France.
 This wanderlust has left her with a variable proficiency in Turkish, French, Spanish and Arabic.
 Denise has two teenaged children whom she dotes on, and relaxes by spending time with her family.
 Her hobbies, time permitting, include yoga and belly dancing – though not at the same time!
 She has a passion for physics that she can never quite switch off outside the classroom and aspires to pass this on to her students.

-Emily Woodeson is a teacher of Biology and Oxbridge adviser who has been working at St. Clare’s since 2014.
+Emily Woodeson is our Assistant Principal of Pastoral, Deputy Designated Safeguarding Lead, Biology teacher and Oxbridge adviser.
+She has worked at St Clare’s since 2014.
 Before this she worked in a variety of local schools as Head of Science.
 A keen traveller, Emily has worked in schools and charity projects in Pakistan, Sri Lanka, Kenya and Nicaragua and spent two years helping to set up an international school in Penang, Malaysia.
 Emily has a Biology degree and PGCE from Oxford University and has been involved in interviewing PGCE candidates for the Department of Education.
 Whilst Biology has her academic heart she places considerable emphasis on the importance of extra-curricular activities and has many years’ experience running Duke of Edinburgh Award, diving trips, field trips, sports tours and overseas personal development expeditions.
 At Oxford University, she was more likely to be found in a boat than in the lab and represented the University in the Boat Race, being part of the first victorious Oxford crew for 10 years.
 Now she runs, cycles and is a keen netballer.